IBM/create-and-deploy-memcached-operator-using-go/certification/cert-info.md

-Certifying a RedHat Openshift Operator image
+Certifying a RedHat Openshift Operators

  At a high level the Operator certification steps include:
  1. Confirming that the application’s container images and Operator image is Red Hat certified.
 Certified images must be: